adlnet/MasterObjectModel/MOM_Spec.md

 - Shall follow requirements of all TLA level 1
 - Shall conform to the cmi5 Specification (in regard to xAPI statements)
-- Shall implement statements using the &quot;completed&quot; verb with all requirements fulfilled from 5.1.3
+- Shall implement statements using the &quot;completed&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;passed&quot; verb with all requirements fulfilled from 5.1.4.
+- Shall implement statements using the &quot;passed&quot; verb with all requirements fulfilled.
 - Shall implement statements using the &quot;passed&quot; verb using the &quot;success&quot; result property if the object type is &quot;assessment&quot;
-- Shall implement statements using the &quot;failed&quot; verb with all requirements fulfilled from 5.1.5.
+- Shall implement statements using the &quot;failed&quot; verb with all requirements fulfilled.
 - Shall implement statements using the &quot;failed&quot; verb using the &quot;success&quot; result property if the object type is &quot;assessment&quot;
-- Shall implement statements using the &quot;launched&quot; verb with all requirements fulfilled from 5.1.2
+- Shall implement statements using the &quot;launched&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;initialized&quot; verb with all requirements fulfilled from 5.1.9
+- Shall implement statements using the &quot;initialized&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;waived&quot; verb with all requirements fulfilled from 5.1.1
+- Shall implement statements using the &quot;waived&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;satisfied&quot; verb with all requirements fulfilled from 5.1.6
+- Shall implement statements using the &quot;satisfied&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;abandoned&quot; verb with all requirements fulfilled from 5.1.7
+- Shall implement statements using the &quot;abandoned&quot; verb with all requirements fulfilled.
-- Shall implement statements using the &quot;terminated&quot; verb with all requirements fulfilled from 5.1.8
+- Shall implement statements using the &quot;terminated&quot; verb with all requirements fulfilled.
+- Shall implement statements using the &quot;attended&quot; verb with all requirements fulfilled.
+- Shall implement statements using the &quot;experienced&quot; verb with all requirements fulfilled.
+- Shall implement statements using the &quot;mastered&quot; verb with all requirements fulfilled.
+- Shall implement statements using the &quot;resumed&quot; verb with all requirements fulfilled.
+- Shall implement statements using the &quot;scored&quot; verb with all requirements fulfilled.
+- Shall implement statements using the &quot;suspended&quot; verb with all requirements fulfilled.

 <a name="Level3"></a>
 ## TLA conformance level 3